Estate Planning And Divorce

 Beneficiary and Executor Designations

 Typically, married couples have their estate plans drafted at the same time, and the terms of each plan are very similar.
 More often than not, one spouse has named the other as the executor of his or her Estate, as well as the sole beneficiary of his or her Estate.
-While Tennessee law contains a statute that essentially disinherits a person’s spouse in the event of divorce, that statute does not affect beneficiary designations or the titling or re-titling of assets.
-Therefore, we do not advise that you rely on this statute alone.
+While Tennessee law contains a statute that essentially disinherits a person’s … Read the rest

 Get it in writing: A handshake probably won’t do.